-Approximately 32% of private-industry workers in the United States lack access to retirement programs through their employer—and with one in three full-time workers in Pennsylvania lacking access to retirement benefits, the state is no exception.
+Approximately 33 percent of private-industry workers in the United States lack access to retirement programs through their employer—and with one in three full-time workers in Pennsylvania lacking access to retirement benefits, the Keystone State is no exception.
 With the recent announcement of its Keystone Saves program, however, Pennsylvania could join dozens of other states who have created a state-sponsored retirement plan in an attempt to close the retirement access gap in their state.

-A bill that would establish Keystone Saves is currently being considered by the state (although nothing has been passed as of December 2021).
+The Pennsylvania House of Representatives passed HB 577, a bill establishing Keystone Saves, on May 24, 2023.
 The program would allow most Pennsylvania employees to make automatic, regular payroll contributions to fund individual retirement accounts (IRAs).

-Keystone Saves is designed to increase retirement benefits to roughly two million Pennsylvania residents who lack access to an employer-provided retirement plan.
+Keystone Saves is designed to increase retirement benefits to the roughly two million Pennsylvania residents who lack access to a retirement plan through their employer.
 In Pennsylvania, the elderly population in the state is growing, with fewer working-age households.
 The Pennsylvania Independent Fiscal Office estimates there will be 57 households aged 65 and over for every 100 working-age households by the year 2030, an increase of nearly 50% from 2015.
 This demographic shift—combined with a retirement shortfall—is expected to cost the state $14.3 billion from 2015 to 2030.

 Does your Pennsylvania business qualify for 401(k) tax credits?